cerner/terra-framework/packages/terra-application/docs/README.md

 # Terra Application

-The `terra-application` package provides a baseline of functionality for applications built with Terra components.
+The `terra-application` package contains the components that comprise Terra's application platform.

 ## Getting Started